mtfn/cov-bot/README.md

 "<COUNTRY>":"The <DEMONYM>" health authority is (the) [<AGENCY_ENGLISH>](<URL_ENGLISH>): (<AGENCY>)[<URL>]."
 ```
 ### New Features
 Got an idea to make the bot more helpful?
-[Open an issue](https://github.com/forkpoweroutlet/cov-bot/issues/new) and let me know what you want to see added!
+[Open an issue](https://github.com/forkpoweroutlet/cov-bot/issues/new?labels=enhancement&template=feature_request.md) and let me know what you want to see added!
 Pull requests are welcome, but be sure to open an issue before you [fork](https://github.com/forkpoweroutlet/cov-bot/fork) this repository, write some code, and open a pull request.

 ### Bugs
-Try to include, with as much relevant information as possible,
-- What exactly went wrong
-- How you got to this point, step-by-step
-- What was supposed to happen if not for the bug
-- Screenshots if necessary
+[Open an issue](https://github.com/forkpoweroutlet/cov-bot/issues/new?labels=bug&template=bug_report.md) using the bug report template.

 ## Credits